levin-riegner/flutter-template/README.md

 1. Drop files inside `assets/images/` folders.
     - 1x images belong inside the root folder.
     - 2x and 3x images have their own separate folder.
-1. Add a new reference to the image inside `lib/app/resources/assets.dart`.
+2. Add a new reference to the image to the [Assets](lib/app/resources/assets.dart) class.
-1. To access the image accross the app use `Assets.myImage`.
+3. To access the image accross the app use `Assets.myImage`.

 ### Navigation
 1. Add your application routes inside `lib/app/navigation/routes.dart` following URL conventions.